Renault Clio: First generation (X57; 1990)

 A minor trim facelift occurred after only a year of being on sale.
 A new "smooth" version of the Renault diamond badge (the previous "ribbed" badge was being phased out at the time) and a new front seat design were the only changes.
 The altered design did not constitute a new "phase".
 In March 1994 (at the Geneva Motor Show), the phase two model was launched, with small updates to the exterior and interior of the Clio.
 Most noticeable was the change in the front grille from two metal ribs to a single colour-coded slat.
 The bump strips were made slightly larger and rounder and had the car's trim level badge incorporated into them.
 The badges on the tailgate strip were moved up onto the tailgate itself and the tailgate strip was given a carbon fibre look.
 The rear light clusters were given a slightly more rounded bubble shape, giving the Clio a more modern look.
 The clusters, however, are physically interchangeable with phase ones'.

 In May 1996, with the arrival of the phase three facelifted Clio, the 1.2 L Energy engine was replaced by the 1,149 cc D7F MPi (multi point injection) DiET engine, first used in the Renault Twingo; for some time also, versions were available with the older 1239 cc "Cléon" unit from the original Twingo.
 The cylinder head design on the 1.4 L E-type was also slightly altered for the phase three models in a bid for better fuel economy.
 This resulted in the engines producing slightly less power than their earlier versions.

 The phase three Clios have a slightly more noticeable update than the phase twos.
 The phase three has different, more rounded headlights, incorporating the turn signal in the unit with the headlight, and the bonnet curves more around the edges of the lights.
 The tailgate incorporates a third brake light and a new script "Clio" name badge, following the same typeface as contemporary Renaults.
-Some mechanical improvements were also made, as well as the introduction of side impact bars and airbags, which were now common features on mainstream cars across Europe.
+Some mechanical improvements were also made, as well as the introduction of side impact bars and airbags, which became common features on mainstream cars across Europe.

 Renault also released a hot hatch version of the Clio in 1991.
 It was aesthetically very similar, but with the addition of an 110 PS 1.8 L eight-valve engine, side skirts and disc brakes on all wheels.
 This, with multi-point fuel injection, was badged as the RSi.
 From 1991 a lighter tuned version of this 1.8 litre engine (with single-point injection) joined the earlier 1.7 used in the very luxurious Baccara version which was sold in some continental European markets.
 In addition to this reasonably powerful engine, the Baccara has a luxurious interior with much leather and wood, as well as power windows, locks, etc. The Baccara was renamed "Initiale" in 1997, in line with other Renaults, differing from the Baccara mainly in the wheel design.